samathaluca/fallen/README.md

 - If I live in a rural or isolated part of the world I many only access intervention when I am in crisis.
 - Me and my friends have tried to get in to recovery countless times I have given up on the available treatments that have not worked.
 - I want to see how others have done it because I do not know anyone who has got clean.
 All my friends use too.
 - I feel so ashamed.
 I could never admit to myself that it is a real problem for me I need to see similarities in stories to bust my denial.
+OR
-- I have recognised my problem from the outset and am to the app from the earliest stages of seeking help for an addiction problem.
+- I have recognised my problem from the outset and looked to the app from the earliest stages of seeking help for an addiction problem.
 - My aim is to stop the problem escalating.
 - I may initially read the stories and believe I am not that bad yet the seed is sewn.
 In the meantime I may try to moderate my using or reach out and try to get support in the earlier stages of the progressive illness.
-- I may still be in denial and may be put off by the term addiction so the app offers habit or problem or poison as alternative term to maximise the chance of engagement.
+- I may still be in denial and may be put off by the term addiction so the app offers habit or problem as alternative term to maximise the chance of engagement.
 - I am starting the process of recovery in my mind.
 Coming to believe that I have not got myself down a blind ally and recovery is possible.
 - In summary, I want it but I want it on my terms and now.
 I want to hear this from someone who has walked in my shoes.